Mount Barker, Western Australia: Facilities

-Mount Barker has a hospital and medical centre, police station, TAFE College, a community college catering for K-12 schooling, childcare facilities plus Scouts and Girl Guides.
-The new shire offices were opened in the town centre in 2006.
+Mount Barker has a hospital and medical centre, police station, TAFE college, a community college catering for K–12 schooling, childcare facilities plus Scouts and Girl Guides.
+New shire offices were opened in the town centre in 2006.

 In 2004, the state government announced preliminary funding for construction of the Mount Barker Community College.
-This 'One Community, One College' project will ultimately see all public schooling, from kindergarten to TAFE, located on the existing Mount Barker Senior High School site.
+This "One Community, One College" project will ultimately see all public schooling, from kindergarten to TAFE, located on the existing Mount Barker Senior High School site.
 Work commenced on the integrated facility in January 2007 with the aim of catering for years 4 to 12 by 2008.
 In December 2007, funding for Stage Two, for Kindergarten to year 3, was confirmed.
 Construction of all stages is now complete, as is the new Trade Training Centre.

 Mount Barker has commercial, retail and industrial facilities associated with the regional centre for the Plantagenet Shire.
 Sporting facilities include a football ground (Sounness Park), the home of the Mount Barker Football Club, a modern indoor recreation centre and gymnasium, a 50m outdoor swimming pool, speedway track, horse-racing track (Frost Park) and skate park.
-Popular sports include Australian Rules Football, rugby union, cricket and equestrian pursuits.
+Popular sports include Australian rules football, rugby union, cricket and equestrian pursuits.

 Besides the public library, Mount Barker also has cultural facilities including a public art gallery that displays and offers works by local artists.
 There is also a popular amateur theatre company, "The Plantagenet Players", which has members from nine years old to seniors.

-Emergency services in the town consist of Police and volunteers in the St John Ambulance, Fire & Rescue Service, Bush Fire Service and State Emergency Service.
-Training and equipment are provided by both the Shire and State Government.
+Emergency services in the town consist of police and volunteers in the St John Ambulance, Fire and Rescue Service, Bush Fire Service and State Emergency Service.
+Training and equipment are provided by both the Shire and state government.
 There are a number of charitable organisations including Rotary, Lions, Red Cross, and Anglicare.

 The Great Southern Railway, which runs through town, commenced operation to Mount Barker in 1889, boosting expansion in the region.
-There are no longer passenger services on the line which is used primarily for grain haulage to Albany Port.
+There are no longer passenger services on the line, which is used primarily for grain haulage to the Port of Albany.
 The train passes a few times per day and has a distinct noise that can be heard throughout the town, including a loud fog horn.

 Pardelup Prison is located near Denbarker, just west of Mount Barker.

 Residents of Mount Barker, Western Australia comment that the town is often confused with Mount Barker, South Australia, especially when dealing with national telephone centres based outside Western Australia.